Interview with Ray Van Winkle, a wedding officiant in Seattle

 Are there things that differentiate wedding officiants?

-Depending on the part of the country you are in, and if your officiant is writing from scratch or is using a ceremony book, you can expect a rate anywhere from $100 and up to $800.
+Depending on the part of the country you are in, and if your wedding officiant is writing from scratch or is using a wedding officiant script, you can expect a rate anywhere from $100 and up to $800.

 What are the typical services/packages offered by wedding officiants?